EuBIC/ReproducibleMSGuidelines/guidelines.md

 This section refers to the requirements of how the bioinformatic analysis should be described in a manuscript.

-Bronze
-All used software is named including the exact version and the availability (ie. download link for public software or reference to the company)
-Any non-publicly available / custom scripts (for example R, Python, MatLab, Perl scripts) are available to the reviewers Newly developed or closed-source in-house developed software (software developed by the authors / research group / institute) is made available to the reviewers for testing.
-If the software is made publically available, downloads for specific versions of the software are provided, which include the exact version used in the manuscript
-All external resources (UniProt, GO, Ensembl, Reactome, etc.) are referenced and the version/release date/date of access documented.
-The operating system and its version under which the analysis was carried out is specified Silver
-Newly developed software/custom scripts are made publically available and deposited to a public code hosting platform (ie. GitHub, Bitbucket, GitLab)
-A README file is provided that specifies the system requirements, installation guide, and instructions for use Gold
-The used software version can be identified through a DOI (for example through https://zenodo.org) For newly developed software: a description how to run and what to expect from provided demo data is distributed with the software
-Workflow Software (ie. ProteomeDiscoverer, Galaxy, OpenMS) Bioinformatics (all)
-Bronze
-If a workflow software was used, the workflow file is made available at the time of review Silver
-Workflow files are deposited in the same repository as the public data or the software (for example as a test suite to a software package) or submitted as supplementary data
-RAW File Processing
-MS-based Proteomics
-Bronze
-If RAW file processing was performed by a separate tool, this tool including all settings are described This should include all settings for signal detection (such as MS and MS/MS peak picking, deisotoping, feature detection) settings if available
-The tool is publically available or alternatively, the peak picked data is deposited alongside the RAW data Search
-MS-based Proteomics
-Bronze
-The database used including the exact version/date of download (if a release version is not available) are described The method used to create a decoy database is specified If a custom (ie. non-publicly available) database was used, this database is deposited in the public repository or submitted as supplementary data
-This includes databases, where decoy databases were generated using randomization The search engine(s) including their exact versions is/are specified All relevant, non-default settings, such as precursor ion tolerance, fragment ion tolerance, in-silico digestion rule (ie. enzyme), allowed missed cleavages, static and variable post-translational modifications are specified
-The methods used to determine the identification false discovery rates (at PSM, peptide and/or protein levels) and the respective thresholds are specified
-Silver
-When available, the used parameter/configuration file is deposited alongside the data in a public repository or alternatively submitted as supplementary data.
-Manual curation
-MS-based Proteomics
-Bronze
-If the data were manually curated (for example using Skyline) the curated dataset is deposited alongside the RAW data in a public repository
-Gold
-Un-curated data is made available alongside the final one Quantification
-MS-based Quantitative Proteomics
-Bronze
-The software used to extract quantitative values (for example precursor intensities, reporter ion intensities etc) including its parameters and version is specified
-The method used to aggregate PSM level quantitative values on the peptide and protein levels is specified The method used to perform normalisation is specified including at which level this normalisation was performed (PSM, peptide, or protein)
-The method used to filter and/or impute missing values is specified including at which level this filtering/imputation was performed (PSM, peptide, or protein)
-Statistical Analysis
-Bioinformatics (all)
-Bronze
-The software used to perform the statistical analysis (ie. differential expression analysis) is specified including its version
-The method used to determine the sample size and the power of the study is specified (if applicable) Any statistical test is named (including its parameters such as one- or two-sided, paired or unpaired) and the resulting p-value/threshold specified
-The method used to correct for multiple testing is specified if applicable.
+Name: All used software is named including the exact version and the availability (ie. download link for public software or reference to the company)
+Category: Bronze
+Description:
+Fields: all

+Name: Any non-publicly available / custom scripts (for example R, Python, MatLab, Perl scripts) are available to the reviewers
+Category: Bronze
+Description:
+Fields: all

+Name: Newly developed or closed-source in-house developed software (software developed by the authors / research group / institute) is made available to the reviewers for testing
+Category: Bronze
+Description:
+Fields: all

+Name: If the software is made publically available, downloads for specific versions of the software are provided, which include the exact version used in the manuscript
+Category: Bronze
+Description:
+Fields: all

+Name: All external resources (UniProt, GO, Ensembl, Reactome, etc.) are referenced and the version/release date/date of access documented
+Category: Bronze
+Description:
+Fields: all

+Name: The operating system and its version under which the analysis was carried out is specified
+Category: Bronze
+Description:
+Fields: all

+Name: Newly developed software/custom scripts are made publically available and deposited to a public code hosting platform (ie. GitHub, Bitbucket, GitLab)
+Category: Silver
+Description:
+Fields: all

+Name: A README file is provided that specifies the system requirements, installation guide, and instructions for use
+Category: Silver
+Description:
+Fields: all

+Name: The used software version can be identified through a DOI (for example through https://zenodo.org)
+Category: Bold
+Description:
+Fields: all

+Name: For newly developed software: a description how to run and what to expect from provided demo data is distributed with the software
+Category: Bold
+Description:
+Fields: all

+### Workflow Software (ie. ProteomeDiscoverer, Galaxy, OpenMS)

+Name: If a workflow software was used, the workflow file is made available at the time of review
+Category: Bronze
+Description:
+Fields:  all

+Name: Workflow files are deposited in the same repository as the public data or the software (for example as a test suite to a software package) or submitted as supplementary data
+Category: Silver
+Description:
+Fields: all

+### RAW File Processing

+Name: If RAW file processing was performed by a separate tool, this tool including all settings are described
+Category: Bronze
+Description: This should include all settings for signal detection (such as MS and MS/MS peak picking, deisotoping, feature detection) settings if available
+Fields: all

+Name: The tool is publically available or alternatively, the peak picked data is deposited alongside the RAW data
+Category: Bronze
+Description:
+Fields: all

+### Search MS-based Proteomics

+Name: The database used including the exact version/date of download (if a release version is not available) are described
+Category: Bronze
+Description:
+Fields: Proteomics, ProteoGenomics

+Name: The method used to create a decoy database is specified
+Category: Bronze
+Description:
+Fields: Proteomics, ProteoGenomics

+Name: If a custom (ie. non-publicly available) database was used, this database is deposited in the public repository or submitted as supplementary data
+Category: Bronze
+Description:  This includes databases, where decoy databases were generated using randomization
+Fields:  Proteomics, ProteoGenomics

+Name: The search engine(s) including their exact versions is/are specified
+Category: Bronze
+Description:
+Fields: Proteomics, ProteoGenomics

+Name: All relevant, non-default settings, such as precursor ion tolerance, fragment ion tolerance, in-silico digestion rule (ie. enzyme), allowed missed cleavages, static and variable post-translational modifications are specified
+Category: Bronze
+Description:
+Fields: Proteomics, ProteoGenomics

+Name: The methods used to determine the identification false discovery rates (at PSM, peptide and/or protein levels) and the respective thresholds are specified
+Category: Bronze
+Description:
+Fields: Proteomics, ProteoGenomics

+Name: When available, the used parameter/configuration file is deposited alongside the data in a public repository or alternatively submitted as supplementary data.
+Category: Silver
+Description:
+Fields: Proteomics, ProteoGenomics

+###  Manual curation

+Name: If the data were manually curated (for example using Skyline) the curated dataset is deposited alongside the RAW data in a public repository
+Category: Bronze
+Description:
+Fields: all

+Name: Un-curated data is made available alongside the final one
+Category: Gold
+Description:
+Fields: all

+### MS-based Quantitative

+Name: The software used to extract quantitative values (for example precursor intensities, reporter ion intensities etc) including its parameters and version is specified
+Category: Bronze
+Description:
+Fields: Proteomics, ProteoGenomics

+Name: The method used to aggregate PSM level quantitative values on the peptide and protein levels is specified
+Category: Bronze
+Description:
+Fields: Proteomics, ProteoGenomics

+Name: The method used to perform normalisation is specified including at which level this normalisation was performed (PSM, peptide, or protein)
+Category: Bronze
+Description:
+Fields: Proteomics, ProteoGenomics

+Name: The method used to filter and/or impute missing values is specified including at which level this filtering/imputation was performed (PSM, peptide, or protein)
+Category: Bronze
+Description:
+Fields: Proteomics, ProteoGenomics

+### Statistical Analysis

+Name: The software used to perform the statistical analysis (ie. differential expression analysis) is specified including its version
+Category: Bronze
+Description:
+Fields: Proteomics, ProteoGenomics

+Name: The method used to determine the sample size and the power of the study is specified (if applicable)
+Category: Bronze
+Description:
+Fields: Proteomics, ProteoGenomics

+Name: Any statistical test is named (including its parameters such as one- or two-sided, paired or unpaired) and the resulting p-value/threshold specified
+Category: Bronze
+Description:
+Fields: Proteomics, ProteoGenomics

+Name: The method used to correct for multiple testing is specified if applicable.
 If correction for multiple testing was not performed, this needs to be explicitly justified.
+Category: Bronze
+Description:
+Fields: Proteomics, ProteoGenomics

-If software such as R, Python, or MatLab is used for the analysis, all used packages including their versions are specified or provided as a supplementary file
+Name: If software such as R, Python, or MatLab is used for the analysis, all used packages including their versions are specified or provided as a supplementary file
+Category: Bronze
+Description:
+Fields: Proteomics, ProteoGenomics

-If any filtering was applied / measurement(s) excluded either manually or as part of the software algorithms, this must be clearly stated.
+Name: If any filtering was applied / measurement(s) excluded either manually or as part of the software algorithms, this must be clearly stated
-Silver
+Category: Bronze
+Description:
+Fields: Proteomics, ProteoGenomics

-If the software supports the export of the statistical analysis steps (for example R scripts) these are made available for review
+Name: If the software supports the export of the statistical analysis steps (for example R scripts) these are made available for review
+Category: Silver
+Description:
+Fields: Proteomics, ProteoGenomics

-Any transformation of data (e.g. log transformation) manually or as part of a software function/test is specified including the order that these transformations were performed.
+Name: Any transformation of data (e.g. log transformation) manually or as part of a software function/test is specified including the order that these transformations were performed.
 If a model with multiple parameters is created, the formula for the said model is declared.
 Gold
 If the software supports the export of the statistical analysis steps (for example R scripts) these are submitted as supplementary data